KognitionAI/pilecv4j/README.md

 ## What is this project?

 This project contains several tools for creating image and video processing applications in Java.
-It combines [GStreamer](https://gstreamer.freedesktop.org/), [OpenCv](https://opencv.org/), and [TensorFlow](https://www.tensorflow.org/) into an interoparable Java system.
+It combines [FFMpeg](https://ffmpeg.org/), [GStreamer](https://gstreamer.freedesktop.org/) (**GStreamer is being deprecated in favor of FFMpeg**), [OpenCv](https://opencv.org/), [Python](https://www.python.org/) and [TensorFlow](https://www.tensorflow.org/) into an interoparable Java system.

 ## Introduction

-The documentation for this project is in its infancy.
+The documentation for this project is in its infancy (and likely perpetually out of date).

+This project will provide a basis for building video processing chains meant for operationalizing AI models.
+In my own projects I'm currently using various AI frameworks like [Pytorch](https://pytorch.org/) using the `lib-python` functionality.
+[TensorFlow](https://www.tensorflow.org/) using `lib-tf` and even [Darknet](https://pjreddie.com/darknet/) with some minimal custom native glue code.

 ## Prerequisites